-Analysis | Lindsey Graham’s call to assassinate Putin, and the possibly dire unintended consequences involved
+Analysis | Lindsey Graham calls for assassinating Putin — while offering comparisons that show how fraught that is

 Marcus Junius Brutus was a leader of the successful plot to assassinate Julius Caesar in 44 B.C.
 The plot was hatched as Caesar increasingly claimed autocratic powers in the struggling Roman Republic.
 After the assassination, Brutus delivered a speech hailing it as restoring the republic.

-Instead, though, this led to a hugely deadly power struggle which included several civil wars — and that ultimately culminated in Rome installing its first emperor, Augustus.
+Instead, though, this led to a hugely deadly power struggle, which included several civil wars — and ultimately culminated in Rome installing its first emperor, Augustus.
 Some believe Caesar’s assassination prevented a separate and extremely deadly conquest by Caesar, but it certainly went a long way to birthing the Roman Empire.

 Perhaps the more relevant parallel is Stauffenberg, and precisely because of the very thing Graham acknowledged: that it wasn’t successful.
 While the effort has been hailed throughout history as a courageous attempt to stop a madman — and has been immortalized in American film and hailed by German leaders — the reality is complicated.

 Stauffenberg in July 1944 hid a bomb in a briefcase and tried to detonate it near Hitler.
 It wound up merely injuring Hitler and killing several others.
 Stauffenberg was soon executed, along with as many as 5,000 others amid Hitler’s purge.
-He wound up continuing to lead the country the better part of a year, ultimately committing suicide when Allied forces closed in on him.
+He wound up continuing to lead the country the better part of a year, ultimately killing himself when Allied forces closed in on him.

 The plot coincided with a necessary attempt to launch a coup after Hitler’s death — to prevent someone like Heinrich Himmler from assuming power.
 But it’s not at all clear that it would have succeeded, especially given the nationalistic fervor that still existed in the country.
-What’s more, it had already become clear by 1943 that Allied forces were closing in on Hitler, and the final year of Hitler’s reign wound up being exceptionally deadly.
+What’s more, it had already become clear by 1943 that Allied forces were closing in on Hitler, and the final year of his reign wound up being exceptionally deadly.

 The questions from there are whether a successful assassination would have stopped that, and whether the failure of the attempt contributed to increased deaths as the walls closed in.
 There is also the question of what it meant for the post-war period; some have wagered that a successful assassination bringing the war to an end in 1944 would have allowed the Soviet Union to more fully dominate Europe, given that the West didn’t have as much of a foothold on the continent at that point.

-And indeed, that raises the crucial point: What of the unintended consequences — either of failure or success?
+And indeed, that raises the crucial point: what of the unintended consequences — either of failure or success?
 While we’ve seen scenes of extraordinary Russian resistance to the invasion of Ukraine, it’s difficult to gauge where the country as a whole stands.
 And beyond that, more practically speaking, how do you assassinate someone who doesn’t seem willing to get close even to his top advisers?

 Two professors, Benjamin F. Jones and Benjamin A. Olken, looked at the former issue in a 2008 paper for the National Bureau of Economic Research.
 They concluded that successful assassinations tend to be a little more likely than unsuccessful ones to steer countries toward democracy.
 But they conclude that assassination attempts overall produce “at most modest directional shifts in democracy or war on average.”